 Being a parent is a tough job, right?

 Not only is having a child like watching your heart walk around outside of your body all day, but we also get to second guess all of our decisions & wonder if we’ve ever even doing it right.
 Good times.
 As a parent, you are teacher, cook, house keeper & chauffeur.
 You’re nurse, seamstress & counselor too.
 But what happens when your child has issues that aren’t so easily solved?
-Going through our own struggles with Arthur & the GAPS Diet, I am a firm believer that parent intuition is just as strong as any modern machines.
-We’ve seen first hand how diet changes can affect him – positively & negatively.
-We’ve seen food be his medicine & prayer be our solace.
+Going through struggles with ODD (Oppositional Defiant Disorder) can be a challenge.
+As an early years teacher, I’ve seen first hand how diet changes can affect kids – positively & negatively.
+I’ve seen food be children’s medicine – when the right food is provided!

 If you’ve dealt with a child who suffers from anger issues, shows defiance & aggression or you’ve ever felt like you just can’t ‘manage’ your child then Jaclyn’s story of hope is for you.